A Generalized Alternating Direction Method of Multipliers with Semi-Proximal Terms for Convex Composite Conic Programming: Introduction

 Let $\tau>0$ be the step-length and choose an initial point $(x^{0},y^{0},z^{0})\in\X\times(\dom\, f)\times(\dom\, g)$.
 The classic alternating direction method of multipliers (ADMM) scheme takes the following form, for $k=0,1,\ldots,$

-Generally, the step-length $\tau$ in \eqref{admm} can be chosen in the interval $(0,(1+\sqrt{5})/2)$ and the thumb of the choice for $\tau$ in numerical computations is the golden ratio of $1.618$.
+Generally, the step-length $\tau$ in \eqref{admm} can be chosen in the interval of $(0,(1+\sqrt{5})/2)$, and the thumb of the choice for $\tau$ in numerical computations is the golden ratio of $1.618$.
+Moreover, we should mention that the iteration scheme \eqref{admm} may not be well-defined, and one may refer to \cite{admmnote} for details.

 The classic ADMM, which is closely related to the method of multipliers by Hestenes \cite{hestenes69}, Powell \cite{powell} and Rockafellar \cite{rockafellar} for solving constrained convex optimization problems, was originally proposed by Glowinski and Marroco \cite{GLOWINSKI75} and Gabay and Mercier \cite{GABAY76} in the mid-1970s.
 Early proofs for the convergence of the classic ADMM under certain conditions were given by Gabay and Mercier \cite{GABAY76}, Glowinski \cite{GLOWINSKI80} and Fortin and Glowinski \cite{FORTIN83}.
 One may refer to \cite{globook14} for a note on the historical development of the ADMM.
 In early-1980s, it was shown by Gabay \cite{GABAY83} that the classic ADMM with the unit step-length is a special case of the Douglas-Rachford splitting method applied to finding the roots of the sum of two maximal monotone operators.
 In early-1990s, Eckstein and Bertsekas \cite{ECKSTEIN92} showed that the Douglas-Rachford splitting method itself is an instance of the proximal point algorithm \cite{roc76} applied to a specially generated splitting operator.
 Based on this observation, and for the purpose of improving the performance of the classic ADMM with the unit step-length, Eckstein and Bertsekas \cite{ECKSTEIN92} presented a generalized ADMM.
 For a recent survey, one may refer to \cite{eck12}.
-Along a different line, in \cite{ECKSTEINOMS}, Eckstien introduced proximal terms to the ADMM to ensure that each of the subproblems involved admits a unique solution, without further assumptions on the objective functions and the constraints.
-Recently, a semi-proximal ADMM with the step-length up to the golden ratio of $1.618$ was proposed by Fazel et al. \cite{SEMP13}.
-This extension has attracted much attention in the last couple of years in solving multi-block linearly constrained linear and quadratic convex semidefinite programming problems \cite{CHENL,XDLIMP,lithesis,YANGSIAM,limajorize} to moderate accuracy.
-The successful applications of the two-block ADMM with semi-proximal terms to solving various multi-block problems for moderate accuracy inevitably inspire us to consider using generalized ADMM with semi-proximal terms to solve the convex composite conic programming (\ref{probc}).
-Moreover, the advantage of using the semi-proximal terms instead of the positive proximal terms is that the resulting algorithm not only reduces to the original generalized ADMM when the proximal terms are absent but also is more convenient in solving convex composite conic programming if the symmetric Gauss-Seidel (sGS) iteration techinique invented by Li, Sun and Toh \cite{lisgs} is adopted as in \cite{CHENL,XDLIMP,YANGSIAM}.